 You need a good reel with a large line capacity and a smooth drag system that functions properly.
 The bottom line is no matter what you have or use it’s going to look a lot like the Abu Garcia 6500C3.

 You can buy cheaper “knock-off” catfish reels and save a few bucks but they won’t last.
 Save your money and buy right the first time with an Abu Garcia 6500C3.

 Catfish rods for big Blue Catfish are very different than many types of fishing rods.
 For trophy Blue Catfish I suggest an e-glass, s-glass, or composite blank.

 Graphite is not made to bend and flex like these other materials.
 You can use a lighter graphite rod for landing trophy catfish but you’ve got to be careful and really know what you’re doing.
 You also have to make sure you don’t drag fighting a fish out too long because it increases the mortality of big Blue Catfish.

 Ugly Stik is a composite blank and available through most retailers for $25 or less.

 I constantly see people fishing with bad fishing line.
 It’s either old and brittle and needed to be replaced years ago or it’s a junk fishing line they never should have bought in the first place.

 Blue Catfish will test your line and this is especially true of big Blue Catfish.

-Make sure you have good quality line that’s “fresh” (not been on your reel very long).
-Twenty pound test monofilament is more than capable of landing anything in fresh water and high visibility line is preferred.
+Make sure you have a good quality line that’s “fresh” (not been on your reel very long).
+Twenty-pound test monofilament is more than capable of landing anything in fresh water and high visibility line is preferred.